 How do I Get started?

 EL wire is also sold in a large amount at commodity prices, so if you search around you will find EL wire available at hundreds of stores worldwide.
 You can also find EL wire in tons of colors and with many different effects to choose from.
-Personally for helmet lights and if you are just starting out with EL wire, I would recommend that you start with a starter kit from one of the major supply sites such as; Make, Ada-fruit, or Spark-fun.
+Personally for helmet lights and if you are just starting out with EL wire, I would recommend that you start with a starter kit.
 You may wind up paying an extra dollar or two, but you will get a little peace of mind, knowing that you have the right transformer, and you will also know that you are dealing with a company that you can trust.

 Has anyone experimented with EL wire before?
 I would love to hear about any project’s that you may have created.